jasht1/Uni-Projects/State Space Control/CourseWork/log/Active Suspension Testing.md

 ### Bump Test
 %%[[2024-12-18]] @ 23:59%%

 The behaviour of the system is simulated to observe the response to a bump in the road.
-The bump in the simulation below is 5 cm half sinusoid with a duration of half a second.
+The bump in the simulation below is a 5 cm tall half sinusoid with a duration of half a second.

 The simulations where created using the [[bump_response.m]] script that can be found [here](https://github.com/jasht1/Uni-Projects/blob/master/State%20Space%20Control/CourseWork/code/bump_response.m) in the working directory.